 The Dakar Rally is one of the biggest challenges – not only technically, logistically and physically, but also mentally.
 The vehicles and pilots as well as the entire team, are constantly pushed to their limits.
 The X-raid team has been tackling this challenge for over 17 years now.
 We fight our way through deserts, over stony slopes, high altitudes and withstand enormous temperature differences, rain and mud.

-In 2017 X-raid entered a new era.
-After 15 years of focusing on the development of all-wheel drive vehicles, the new MINI John Cooper Works Buggy is the first self-developed and constructed two-wheel drive vehicle which will enter the Dakar 2018.
+In 2017 X-raid ventured into a new era.
+After 15 years of concentrating on the development of all-wheel drive vehicles, the new MINI John Cooper Works Buggy was the first self-developed and constructed vehicle with two-wheel drive to compete in the 2018 Dakar.

 In addition to developing and assembling the racing cars, we also provide them to use at cross-country events worldwide.
 Interested customers have the possibility to buy or rent our vehicles.
 We prepare the cars in our workshop and organize the entire logistics.
 Our mechanics and engineers take care of the preparation as well as repairing of the vehicles during the events.